search instagram arrow-down

 Strategic Initiative for Women in the Horn of Africa (SIHA)

 This article is reproduced with the kind permission of Hala Al-Karib of SIHA.
-You can also read the article here: Muslim Like My Grandmother
+You can also read the article here: Muslim Like My Grandmother.
+Below, sketch of a northern Sudanese woman showing the shiluukh face markings described in Hala’s article.

 Older women play a central role in literacy, where their knowledge and experience of life’s complexities is prized.